fratajcz/speos/docs/source/configuration.rst

         skip_mp: False    # boolean, use skip connections that skip message passing
         concat_after_mp: False  # boolean, concatenate pre_mp and mp features and feed them both into post_mp

-`loss` manages which loss will be used during training.
+:obj:`loss` manages which loss will be used during training.
 All our experiments use binary cross entropy ("bce"), but feel free experimenting with mean squared error ("mse"), LambdaLoss ("lambdaloss"), NeuralNDCG ("neuralndcg"), ApproxNDCG ("approxndcg"), UPU ("upu") and NNPU ("nnpu") loss.
 We have not found this to make a big difference, but it might in your case.

-`skip_mp` will add the output of pre-message passing to the output of the message passing before feeding it into the post-message passing, while `concat_after_mp` will concatenate the latent feature matrices instead of adding them.
+:obj:`skip_mp` will add the output of pre-message passing to the output of the message passing before feeding it into the post-message passing, while :obj:`concat_after_mp` will concatenate the latent feature matrices instead of adding them (as shown above in C).
 This will let information bypass the GNN which might be helpful for some layers and architectures.